-- Sampling equipment (tubes for samples etc.) - Fixation and preservation of samples (see also Advice for field collection...) - Identification and labelling of samples (see also Advice for field collection...) - Required and desired collection data, including their formats (see also Import templates below) - Images of samples, and labelling/identification of these - Collection/export/import permits
+- Sampling equipment (tubes for samples etc.) - Fixation and preservation of samples - Identification and labelling of samples - Required and desired collection data, including their formats (see also Import templates below) - Images of samples, and labelling/identification of these - Collection/export/import permits, Access and Benefit SHaring (ABS) issues etc.

-More details can be found in Advice for field collection of DNA samples.
+More details can be found in Advice for field collection of DNA samples at the NHM Wiki for Best Practice manuals.